Alexander Berry: "The Laird of Shoalhaven"

 In the late 1820s when the colony was under the reign of Governor Darling, Berry and Wollstonecraft appear to have obtained very favourable treatment by the introduction laws that gave their partnership a virtual monopoly in the cedar and tobacco trades.

 When his business partner, Edward Wollstonecraft, died in 1832, the entire Coolangatta and Crows Nest estates passed to Alexander Berry, who had married Elizabeth Wollstonecraft, the sister of Edward, on 21 September 1827.
 The George Street stores had already shut in 1828, therefore Berry spent most of his time running the Coolangatta Estate.
-The enormous profits of the estate, which came mostly from the extraction and selling of cedarwood, were now solely controlled by Berry, who became to be described as "The Laird of Shoalhaven".
+The enormous profits of the estate, which came mostly from the extraction and selling of cedarwood, were now solely controlled by Berry, who came to be described as "The Laird of Shoalhaven".

 By 1836, at the age of 55, Berry decided to retire to his Crows Nest estate, which at that time covered hundreds of acres of prime Lower North Shore Sydney real estate, including what are now the modern suburbs of Waverton, Wollstonecraft and North Sydney.
 He left the on-the-ground management of Coolangatta to his brothers, David and John, whom Berry had strongly encouraged to migrate from Scotland.
 David ran the estate alone following John's death in 1848.

 Although Berry now resided mostly in Sydney, he was still the owner of Coolangatta and maintained his authority in its operation.
 He was accused of mistreating his convict labourers by not providing adequate clothing and enforcing excessive floggings as punishment.
 However, many convicts remained at Coolangatta for decades indicating that his overall treatment of them was not severe.

 By the end of the 1840s, convict transportation to New South Wales was coming to an end and so with it was Berry's supply of free labour.
 Berry tried importing cheap Chinese coolies, but ultimately decided upon turning his remaining convict labourers into tenant farmers by giving them clearing leases upon his land at Coolangatta.
 Through this system, Berry ultimately became the patron and landlord of around 300 tenants, who leased approximately 9,000 acres which earned him £6,000 in rent.